The Gift (Inspired by The Ghost of Christmas Past)

 Cynthia cooked.
 Even though she had to use the remainder of the breakfast food, she wasn’t too worried.
 Thomas had played it close before but always returned right before all the supplies were depleted.
 She smiled and thought maybe this was a sign that he would be home soon.

 After Cynthia put a plate on the table in front of Mr. Stockton, he dug in like he hadn’t had a meal in a while.
 She turned away when he started sopping up the eggs with the biscuits, the yellow dripping down his chin as he talked.
 “I was given this machine by a feller down in San Francisco.
-Sorta payment for a debt he owed me.
+Payment for a debt he owed me.
 I’ve had it for twenty-some-odd years.
 It’s never failed me.
-It brings ‘em out all right, and I can hear ‘em.
-I can’t talk to ’em, but I can hear ‘em through that machine.
-Don’t ask me how the dang thing works, cause I don’t know…”
+It brings ‘em out all right, and I can hear them.
+I can’t talk to ‘em, but I can hear ‘em through that machine.
+Don’t ask me how the dang thing works, cause I don’t know.”

 Cynthia wanted to believe that he would be able to help.
 But what he was saying seemed impossible.
 Perhaps it had been a mistake.
-Perhaps Mr. Stockton was crazier than a mad dog and what Thomas had told her about him that night had been a joke, maybe just drunk talk.
-She shook her head for being such a hypocrite… most folks would probably think she was crazy, too, for seeing a ghost.
+Perhaps Mr. Stockton was crazier than a mad dog and what Thomas had told her about him that night had been a joke; maybe just drunk talk.

 She eased her way down the steps and followed him toward the fenced-in horses.